 Human Nutrition and Dietetics Concentration, B.S.

-The B.S. in Nutrition with Human Nutrition and Dietetics concentration focuses on the application of the principles of nutrition, biochemistry, physiology, management, behavioral, and social sciences to the promotion of optimal health in individuals.
+The B.S. in Nutrition with a Human Nutrition and Dietetics concentration applies nutrition, biochemistry, physiology, management, and behavioral sciences to promote optimal health.

-- A low student-to-faculty ratio, which allows for personal attention in teaching, advising, and mentoring
+- A low student-to-faculty ratio for personalized teaching, advising, and mentoring

-- A service-learning component, in many classes, which gives additional opportunities for hands-on application of coursework
+- Service-learning opportunities in many courses for hands-on application of coursework

-This concentration is targeted towards students whose professional goal includes becoming a Registered Dietitian Nutritionist (RDN).
-It is an Accredited Didactic Program of Dietetics recognized by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.
+This concentration is designed for students aiming to become a Registered Dietitian Nutritionist (RDN).
+It is an Accredited Didactic Program in Dietetics (DPD) recognized by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.

-Students in this concentration are automatically enrolled in the DPD program at UNCG and will complete didactic coursework necessary to apply for a supervised practice program in dietetics.
-Successful completion of this concentration readies the student for a career as a nutritionist and for entry into the supervised practice required to become an RDN.
+Students are automatically enrolled in the DPD program at UNCG and complete the coursework needed to apply for a supervised practice .
+Graduates are prepared for careers as nutritionists and entry into RDN-required supervised practice.

 The Student Experience